 What we don’t: Requires special care; bamboo does not wick moisture as well as synthetics.

 If you’re looking for something a little different from the norm, the Free Fly Bamboo Lightweight Hoodie is a good place to start.
 Using a unique blend of polyester and viscose from bamboo, the Free Fly is one of the softest options here—akin to your favorite cotton t-shirt.
 And just like cotton, it breathes well and is naturally odor-resistant, too.
-Feature-wise, the Bamboo Lightweight sticks to a fairly standard but functional formula, including a deep hood and thumbholes, and we love the appropriately earthy vibe (it's currently available in eight classy colorways and a variety of camo patterns).
-Added up, the bamboo Free Fly a really nice alternative to the standard synthetic sun shirt, whether you’re getting out on water or dry land.
+Feature-wise, the Bamboo Lightweight sticks to a fairly standard but functional formula, including a deep hood and thumbholes, and we love the appropriately earthy vibe (it's currently available in 12 classy colorways and four camo patterns).
+Added up, the bamboo Free Fly is a really nice alternative to the standard synthetic sun shirt, whether you’re getting out on water or dry land.

 But as much as we love the feel (and sustainability) of natural materials, they do come with their downsides.
 Despite being blended with polyester, the Free Fly’s bamboo material is prone to shrinking, requires special care when laundering, and lacks the abrasion resistance of synthetics (climbers will want to look elsewhere).
 It’s also worth noting that bamboo is similar to cotton in terms of its absorptive qualities: The Free Fly does not shed moisture well or dry particularly quickly.
 For the right user, this will provide an extra cooling effect on hot days; others will want to prioritize a better-wicking design.
 Finally, the popular Lightweight Hoodie has a relatively low UPF rating of 20+ (keep in mind, this still keeps out 95% of the sun’s rays), but Free Fly also makes their slightly thicker Bamboo Shade Hoody ($74) with a UPF rating of 50+.